-Bryson City is a small town in North Carolina that's often referred to as the Gateway to Great Smokey Mountains National Park.
+Bryson City is a small town in North Carolina that's often referred to as the Gateway to Great Smoky Mountains National Park.

 We spent all of October and the first week of November at Big Bear’s RV Park in the Deep Creek Valley of Bryson City, which is perfectly situated just a mile from the entrance to the National Park.